iDevBrandon/idevbrandon.github.io/_posts/2021-07-05-GraphQL-Apollo.md

 ---
 published: true
 ---
-## GraphQL & Apollo

 Let me share my knowledge.
+We need to look back RestAPI first.

 What GraphQL is?